JavierCardosoLlach/Getting-cleaning-data-project/CodeBook.md

-#####The features selected for this data set presented in this project is the average of a subset of variables from the Galaxy Smartphone measurements referenced in the README.md file in this repository.
+#####The features selected for this data set presented in this project are the average of a subset of variables from the Galaxy Smartphone measurements referenced in the README.md file in this repository.

 The data presents measurements from  30 subject tests performing 6 different activities.
 The type of measurements performed and the naming convention are as follows: